 - Speech.
 Present a speech no more than 3 minutes.

 - Impromptu question.
 Following your speech, you will draw a question prompt that you will respond to in front of the SURGE attendees.
 You will have 45 seconds to collect your thoughts after drawing the question and up to two minutes for a response.

-- No physical poster will be needed this year.
+- No physical poster will be needed.
 Instead, the PowerPoint file will be used.
 (See above)

 - No handouts, give away items, or other campaign materials will be allowed, i.e. candy, flyers, gum, t-shirts, etc.

 - Elections will be held during SURGE.

 - “Your Turn to Lead!”
-New process for this year.
-With your assigned team of other candidates, prepare an ice breaker that you will lead together multiple times at the beginning of SURGE for a group of 15-30 campers.
+You will be assigned to a team with other officer candidates.
+As a team you will prepare an ice breaker that you will lead together multiple times at the beginning of SURGE for a group of 15-30 campers.
 Your email address and phone number will be shared with the other candidates in your assigned team.
 Officer candidates are responsible for providing any needed materials or may check with their County Extension Agent or District Office for availability.

 Election Scoring Process

 - 20% of the score will be determined from the application received through 4-H Connect.
 Applications will be reviewed and scored by impartial judges from outside of the district.

 - 20% of the score will be determined from the interview.

 - 60% of the score will be determined from the popular vote casted by voting delegates at SURGE.